snu-mllab/preemptive-robustification/README.md

 ## White-box attacks on preemptively robustified images

-To conduct grey-box attacks on preemptively robustified images, run the following commands.
+To conduct white-box attacks on preemptively robustified images, run the following commands.
 You can specify the attack setting by changing ```Attack (eval)``` section in each yaml file.
 The default attack setting is 20-step PGD.

 ### 1. ℓ<sub>2</sub> threat model, ε = δ = 0.5